 The success of your ear surgery depends on the quality of your participation in the initial consultation at Birmingham Cohn Plastic Surgery.
 You will need to be prepared to discuss why you want ear surgery, your personal medical history, drug allergies, use of medications, vitamins, herbal supplements, alcohol, tobacco and drugs, and any family history of disease.

 Dr. Cohn or Dr. Anderson will perform a physical examination and take detailed measurements of your individual physical attributes.
 Photographs will be taken for your medical record.
 At that point, our doctors will be prepared to discuss your surgical options, recommend a course of treatment, and discuss the use of anesthesia during your otoplasty procedure.
 The consultation consists of a thorough discussion to get a sense of what an anticipated final appearance might look like.
 Dr. Cohn is happy to assist with recommendations while using your personal goals to guide final decision making.

 Preparing for Ear Surgery

-Before ear surgery, Dr. Cohn will discuss where your procedure will be performed – in our accredited, office-based surgical suite, outpatient / ambulatory surgical center, or in a hospital.
+Before ear surgery, Dr. Cohn will discuss where your procedure will be performed – in our accredited, office-based surgical suite, outpatient / ambulatory surgical center, or in a hospital in Birmingham.
 Prior to your surgery, you may be asked to get lab testing or a medical evaluation, receive a prescription for certain medications or adjust your current medications, stop smoking, avoid taking anti-inflammatory drugs and herbal supplements as they can increase bleeding.
 Some special instructions you receive will cover what to do on the day of surgery and post-operative care and follow-up.

 The Birmingham Otoplasty Procedure

 Your ear surgery can be performed through a variety of incision patterns and techniques.
 The appropriate technique for your otoplasty will be determined during your initial consultation with our doctors.

 The ear surgery begins with anesthesia, where intravenous sedation or general anesthesia will be provided.
 Dr. Cohn will recommend the best choice for your surgery.